Stuart School of Business

 For information regarding faculty visit the Stuart School of Business website.

-The Bachelor of Science in Business Administration (B.S.B.A.) not only offers specializations in marketing and finance, but also allows students to go beyond these traditional fields to select a specialization in many departments or schools within the university that approve the specialization.
-Such specializations could include, but are not limited to, applied mathematics, chemistry, construction management, information technology, life sciences, logistics, and material sciences, among others.
+The Bachelor of Science in Business Administration (B.S.B.A.) not only offers specializations in applied economics, marketing and finance, but also allows students to go beyond these traditional fields to select a specialization in many departments or schools within the university that approve the specialization.
+Such specializations include, but are not limited to, applied mathematics, chemistry, construction management, information technology, life sciences, logistics, and material sciences, among others.

 The objectives of this program are to provide future business owners, managers, and leaders with:

-- A solid technological foundation for the new and emerging business environment.
+- A solid technological foundation for the new and emerging business environment

 The Stuart School of Business also offers the following co-terminal degrees, which enables a student to simultaneously complete both an undergraduate and graduate degree in as few as five years: